Naval Special Warfare Conducts Readiness Training

 VIRGINIA BEACH, Va.
-(May 25, 2023) East-coast-based U.S. Naval Special Warfare Operators (SEALs) provide security during non-combatant evacuation operation training.
+(May 17, 2023) An East-coast based Naval Special Warfare Operator (SEAL) clears a passageway of a training vessel during a maritime interdiction operation training exercise in a simulated chemical, biological, radiological environment.
 Naval Special Warfare Group 2 produces, trains, supports, and deploys the world’s premier maritime special operations commandos to conduct full-spectrum operations and integrated deterrence that support national objectives.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Matthew Dickinson)
+(U.S. Navy photo by Mass Communication Specialist 1st Class Trey Hutcheson)

 |Date Taken: